Presenting the 3R Foundation

 The Aim of the Foundation

-The aim of the 3R Foundation is to promote alternative research methods to animal experimentation through grants for research projects as well as to implement and promote the 3R principles.
-The organisation supports first and foremost projects aimed at developing new methods or refining accepted methods (validation) which offer improvements vis-à-vis standard animal experimentation in line with the 3R motto Reduce, Refine, Replace.
-Research projects are selected for support according to periodically defined principal areas for financial support.
+The aim of the 3R Foundation was to promote alternative research methods to animal experimentation through grants for research projects as well as to implement and promote the 3R principles.
+The organisation supported first and foremost projects aimed at developing new methods or refining accepted methods (validation) which offered improvements vis-à-vis standard animal experimentation in line with the 3R motto Replace, Reduce, Refine.
+Research projects were selected for support according to periodically defined principal areas for financial support.

-The 3R Foundation is a cooperative institution set up in 1987 by the Parliamentary Group for Animal Experimentation Questions (public organ), Interpharma (Actelion Ltd, Merck Serono Ltd, Novartis Pharma Ltd, F. Hoffmann-La Roche Ltd, and the associated members Bayer (Switzerland) Ltd, Cilag Ltd and Vifor Ltd) and the Foundation for Animalfree Research (animal protection).
-The organisation is supervised by the Federal Department of Home Affairs.
+The 3R Foundation is a cooperative institution set up in 1987 by the Parliamentary Group for Animal Experimentation Questions (public organ), Interpharma (www.interpharma.ch/fr/propos-damp039-interpharma/2810-membres) and the Foundation for Animalfree Research (animal protection).
+The organisation was supervised by the Federal Department of Home Affairs.

-The Administrative Board of the Foundation is made up of nine members, two representing the Swiss parliament (1 seat vacant), two representing animal protection, two from Interpharma and two from the Federal Veterinary Office, as well as a representative of other interested circles.
+The Administrative Board was made up of nine members, two representing the Swiss parliament, two representing animal protection, two from Interpharma and two from the Federal Food Safety and Veterinary Office, as well as a representative of other interested circles.

-The Board has appointed an Evaluation Committee to revue proposed research projects and applications for grants.
-This Committee at present comprises 11 scientists from the academic and industrial sectors.
+The Board has appointed an Evaluation Committee to assess proposed research projects and applications for grants.
+This Committee in the end comprised 14 scientists from the academic and industrial sectors.

-The funds used to support approved projects are provided in equal parts by the Federal Veterinary Office and Interpharma.
+The funds used to support approved projects were provided in equal parts by the Federal Food Safety and Veterinary Office and Interpharma.
 An annual amount of approximately Sfr.
-500,000 is available for grants.
+600,000 was available for grants.